HOW DO SCHOOLS FUND AVID?

 Foundations and Corporations

 Foundations, corporations, and businesses support education efforts throughout the country and fund AVID system components in a number of school districts and institutions of higher education.
 Each community is unique and may have access to these funders to varying degrees.
 For a step-by-step guide to grant writing, click here.
+For more information on regional funding opportunities, click here.

 FREQUENTLY ASKED QUESTIONS